gustavoc82/Data-Feeds-and-Technology/README.md

     workbook.SaveAs("property_pricing.xlsx");
 }
 ```
-As the Main method has visbility set to true ```app.Visible=true;```, an excel workbook opens and populates the active worksheet with specified header names: Size (sf), Subrub, City, Value, and 0.
+As the Main method has visibility set to true ```app.Visible=true;```, an excel workbook opens and populates the active worksheet with specified header names: Size (sf), Suburb, City, Value, and 0.
 The sheet name is changed from default Sheet1 to Properties and then is saved as property_pricing.xlsx.
 In this instance, '0' is being used to initiate a row counter for future use.

 ![setupmethod_results](./assets/setupmethod_results.png)